Express Entry Draws for FSW/CEC will restart in July

 Although the exact dates of these new policies have not been revealed, more information will be available as the summer months approach.

-Express Entry is still a major part of Canada’s immigration strategy
+Express Entry is still a significant part of Canada’s immigration strategy

 Minister Fraser insists that despite the slowdown in Express Entry draws being drawn, immigration is still vital to the Canadian economy.

-“Our ability to retain and find workers is being outpaced by our strong economic growth.”
+“Our strong economic growth is outpacing our ability to retain and find workers.”
 Canada is a top choice for international talent.
-This fact must be used to ensure employers and businesses have the skilled workers they need in order to succeed.” – Immigration, Refugees and Citizenship Canada.
+This fact must be used to ensure employers and businesses have the skilled workers they need to succeed.” – Immigration, Refugees and Citizenship Canada.

-Canada will welcome over 1.3 million permanent residents between 2022-2024.
-This is the largest number of permanent residents Canada has seen since it began publishing immigration targets.
+Canada will welcome over 1.3 million permanent residents between 2022 and 2024.
+This is the most significant number of permanent residents Canada has seen since it began publishing immigration targets.

-As the country deals with pandemic-era backlogs, Express Entry admissions have been reduced for 2022.
-Express Entry will admit more than 111,000 newcomers per year by 2024.
-This is the largest number of immigrants it has ever admitted in its history.
-Express Entry will again be Canada’s largest driver of economic migration if it achieves this goal.
+As the country deals with pandemic-era backlogs, Express Entry admissions for 2022 have been reduced.
+Express Entry is expected to admit more than 111,000 newcomers per year by 2024.
+This is the most significant number of immigrants it has ever admitted in its history.
+Express Entry will again be Canada’s most important driver of economic migration if it achieves this goal.

 Author: visasabroad